Few-shot Multi-Task Learning of Linear Invariant Features with Meta Subspace Pursuit: Our method

-Here, $\mathcal{A} (\bm\Theta)$ is the linear mapping defined in Equation \eqref{form1}.
-In the second step, with $\bm\Theta$ just attained from step one, it is then straightforward to apply either QR matrix factorization or Singular Value Decomposition (SVD) to obtain the task-invariant subspace $\bm{B}$.
+In the second step, with $\bm\Theta$ just attained from step one, it is then straightforward to apply either QR matrix factorization or SVD to obtain the task-invariant subspace $\bm{B}$.
 In the following, we introduce the proposed \texttt{Meta Subspace Pursuit} (\our{}) algorithm for solving this constrained optimization problem.